theislab/archmap/README.md

 ## Background and Main Features
 ArchMap is meant to enable scientists to easily use innovative advances in single-cell mapping.
 ArchMap provides many useful features for users.
-The core functionality that is provided is mapping of query user datasets to reference atlases, using [scArches](https://github.com/theislab/scarches).
-Multiple reference atlases are provided.
+Using using [scArches](https://github.com/theislab/scarches), the core functionality is the mapping of query user datasets to reference atlases.
+Multiple reference atlases are provided and can be explored on the platform.

 In addition to the mapping functionality, another key feature is collaboration.
-Users can collaborate in teams together to share their visualizations in an instant and secure way, without reuploading and remapping again.
+Users can collaborate together in teams and share their visualizations in an instant and secure way, without reuploading and remapping.

-Users have two options to upload files.
-A user can either log in and have their results stored on the cloud for future use, or map without logging in.
+Users have two options to upload their datasets.
+A user can either log in, upload and have their results stored on the cloud for future use, or map without logging in.
 Without logging in, a user's results will only be stored in the cache for future use.

 ## Install
 This repository includes both the frontend, backend, and machine learning pipeline code.
-To install any of these parts locally, please follow the steps in the READMEs in each of the respective folders.
+To install any of these parts locally, please follow the steps in the READMEs of each of the respective sections.

 ## Usage
 ArchMap is currently being deployed live at: www.archmap.bio.
 See [here](https://genecruncher.readthedocs.io/en/latest/) for platform documentation.
 A brief, 30 second guide is also included on the [landing page](www.genecruncher.com).